usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Date

 The common date field with basic date validation.
-You can pass this function the label to be used on the field.
+You can pass the `uiSchema` function a label to be used on the field.
 Dates must be on or before January 1, 1900.

 ![Two date fields, one with an invalid year](../images/definitions/date.png)